SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 getting out of bed.
 I don't think I slept for like six months, but I just remember the next day I got out of bed and I said,

 I just, you know, you're living this.
-I was like, wow,
+I was like, wow.

-life
+My life

+is over.
 My life is over, you know?
 And then I was like, wait a minute, what am I saying?
 What am I saying?

 I have a choice.
 Right now, I have a choice.